mattermost/docs/source/install/install-kubernetes-mattermost.rst

     mattermostDBUser: mmuser
     restoreSecret: myawscreds

-To initiate deployment, apply the file, specifying the correct path, using:
+8. To initiate deployment, apply the file, specifying the correct path, using:

 .. code-block:: sh

       $ kubectl create ns mattermost
       $ kubectl apply -n mattermost -f /path/to/mattermost-installation.yaml

 The deployment process can be monitored in the Kubernetes user interface.
+Once complete, access your Mattermost instance and confirm that the database has been restored.